-In our opinion, the Golden Valley Fire District complied, in all material respects, with the requirements identified above for the year ended June 30, 2018.
+In our opinion, the District complied with the requirements identified above for the year ended June 30, 2019.

 The purpose of this report is solely to describe the scope of our testing of the applicable compliance requirements identified in the Arizona Revised Statutes as noted above and the results of that testing based on the state requirements.
 Accordingly, this report is not suitable for any other purpose.